axelarnetwork/axelar-core/docs/proto/proto-docs.md

-<a name="axelar.nexus.v1beta1.SetTransferEpochLimitRequest"></a>
+<a name="axelar.nexus.v1beta1.SetTransferRateLimitRequest"></a>

-### SetTransferEpochLimitRequest
+### SetTransferRateLimitRequest
-SetTransferEpochLimitRequest represents a message to set rate limits on transfers
+SetTransferRateLimitRequest represents a message to set rate limits on transfers